Wampanoag

+"Wapanoos" in Adriaen Block's map of North America based on his 1614 voyage on the Tyger and the Onrust.

 The Wampanoag, also rendered Wôpanâak, are a Native American people of the Northeastern Woodlands currently based in southeastern Massachusetts and formerly parts of eastern Rhode Island.
 Their historical territory includes the islands of Martha's Vineyard and Nantucket.

-Today, two Wampanoag tribes are federally recognized:
+Two Wampanoag tribes are federally recognized: